exercism/configlet/README.md

 ## `configlet fmt`

+An Exercism track repo has many JSON files, including:

+- The track `config.json` file.

+- For each concept, a `.meta/config.json` and `links.json` file.

-Every Concept Exercise and Practice Exercise on an Exercism track must have a `.meta/config.json` file.
+- For each Concept Exercise or Practice Exercise, a `.meta/config.json` file.

-To ensure that each of these files is in the canonical form, you can use the `configlet fmt` command.
+These files are more readable if they have a consistent formatting Exercism-wide, and so configlet has a `fmt` command for rewriting a track's JSON files in a canonical form.

+The `fmt` command currently only operates on the exercise `.meta/config.json` files, but it is likely to operate on all the track JSON files in the future.

-A plain `configlet fmt` makes no changes to the track, and checks the `.meta/config.json` file for every Concept Exercise and Practice Exercise.
+A plain `configlet fmt` makes no changes to the track, and checks the formatting of the `.meta/config.json` file for every Concept Exercise and Practice Exercise.

 To print a list of paths for which there is not already a formatted exercise `.meta/config.json` file (exiting with a non-zero exit code if at least one exercise lacks a formatted config file):

 ```
 $ configlet fmt